wp-plugins/wp-accessibility/readme.txt

 * Add language and text direction attributes to your HTML attribute
 * Add an outline to the keyboard focus state for focusable elements.
 * Add a toolbar toggling between high contrast, large print, and desaturated (grayscale) views of your theme.
+* Add a long description to images.
+Use the image's "Description" field to add long descriptions.

 Accessibility Issues fixed by WP Accessibility: